 You know you want a better credit score, but you may be uncertain as to how to do that.
 There are several ways to boost your score that only take a few months.
 The easiest way to do this is by getting a credit card.
 Having a credit card and managing it properly will make creditors believe that you are a responsible borrower.
-Read More to find six tips to help you start rebuilding your credit score by using a credit card.
+Read More to find six tips to rebuild your credit using a credit cards.

 Tip #1: Skip the prepaid credit cards.

 If you’ve had problems with paying your monthly credit card payment, then prepaid credit cards may sound like the way to go.
 But getting a prepaid credit card doesn’t matter because credit agencies don’t consider them valid forms of debt.
 While you may like the idea of prepaid credit cards, they won’t help you rebuild your credit score.

 Tip #2: Don’t apply for every credit card.

 When you’re trying to rebuild a low credit score, it can be tempting to apply for every credit card available.
 This method often backfires.
 Your credit score can drop if there multiple credit checks within a short period of time.
 Instead, shop around for the best credit card deals and only apply for one card at a time.